First Law Enforcement Officer on the Fire Scene

 Gordon Graham here with Today’s Tip from Lexipol.
 Today’s Tip is for law enforcement.

 Today’s Tip is for law enforcement officers.
-It deals what you should do, and should not do, when you arrive at a fire before the fire department.
+It deals with what you should do, and should not do when you arrive at a fire before the fire department.